Safeguarding is core to our work, not an ‘add-on’.

-Bollin Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+At Bollin Primary School we are totally committed to safeguarding children and to a culture of vigilance.
+We expect all staff and volunteers to share this commitment.

 We make every effort to provide a safe and welcoming environment underpinned by a culture of openness where both children and adults feel secure, able to talk and believe that they are being listened to.